LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

 ### Metadata Template

-The structured content metadata will allow you to define which app extension should be sent to the consumer and which custom data to pass into the app extension when it loads.
+The structured content metadata will allow you to define which iMessage app / extension should be sent to the consumer and which custom data to pass into the iMessage app / extension when it loads.

 Using Metadata, you can also control the visual appearance of the bubble that displays to the consumer.
 This is done with the `receivedMessage` object within the metadata.